 Have you ever experienced nurse burnout yourself?

 Absolutely.
-As a new grad nurse, I was so eager to learn as much as I could and pick up extra shifts and help everyone on the unit.
-The longer you work, that excitement and energy begins to wear off.
+As a new grad nurse, I was so eager to learn as much as I could and pick up extra shifts and help everyone in the unit.
+The longer you work, the excitement and energy begins to wear off.
 Plus you start becoming dragged through the politics of the hospital.

 How are you trying to combat or prevent nurse burnout?